vvizard-/imintinvestors.com/content/about.md

 Contribution in the form of ideas, research, proof reeding, feedback and also full articles are encouraged and most welcome.
 All content changes will pass through a review process.
 The content of the site is managed using [GitHub](https://github.com/imintinvestors/imintinvestors.com).
 To participate in that process you will need use a [GitHub account](https://github.com/join?source=header-home).

 ## Suggesting a change to an existing article
-To suggest a change to an existing article go to that articles source file in [GitHub](https://github.com/imintinvestors/imintinvestors.com) click on the pencil symbol in the right corner and do the changes you are proposing.
+To suggest a change to an existing article go to that articles source file in [GitHub](https://github.com/imintinvestors/imintinvestors.com/tree/master/content/article), select the file and click on the pencil symbol in the right corner and do the changes you are proposing.
 You then create a so called pull request by filling out comment field in the bottom and selecting the `Create a new branch ...` option and press `Commit changes`.

 ## Suggesting a topic for a new article
 To suggest a topic for a new article you create a new issue [here](https://github.com/imintinvestors/imintinvestors.com/issues).
 Issues can also be used to suggest other changes.